How to Protect Your Small Business's Reputation

 How to Protect Your Small Business’s Reputation

 “It takes 20 years to build a reputation and 5 minutes to ruin it” – goes a famous quote by Warren Buffet.
 This holds truer today in the age of ‘information available at finger tips’ than it was in the offline world.
-Back then the traces of negative impact on reputation were buried sooner or later.
+Back then the traces of negative impact on reputation were buried and were discovered sooner or later.
 Today the information openly available on the internet makes it difficult to cope with the damage of a tarnished business image.
 This calls for a more structured approach for reputation management.
 We share some key tips here.

 Keep constant track of the mention of your business